Exploring art and visual culture

-This focuses on the visual culture of the medieval period and the renaissance exploring carefully selected topics and themes.
+This focuses on the visual culture of the medieval period and the Renaissance exploring carefully selected topics and themes.
 It asks fundamental questions such as: what do sacred representations signify?
 How might the study of architecture be approached?
 When did the idea of art develop and what should we make of images in an era before this category came into use?
 How did the consumption and uses of art change through time?
-Engaging with these questions, you'll consider judgments about art and visual culture in a society very different from our own.
+Engaging with these questions, you'll consider approaches to art and visual culture in a society very different from our own.

-This was the period in which a distinctly modern art world began to appear, with its own institutions and associated ideas about art and artists.
-The book assesses the significance and value of the labels traditionally used to define the art of this period, notably Baroque, Neo-classical and Romantic.
-In addition, it explores the ways in which art and visual culture were shaped by the ruling elites of different European countries, as well as considering the impact of socio-economic change and growing engagement with the world beyond Europe.
+This was the period in which a modern art world began to appear, with its own institutions and associated ideas about art and artists.
+You'll explore the ways in which art and visual culture were shaped by the ruling elites of different European countries, as well as considering the impact of socio-economic change and the significance for artists of global connections.

-You'll consider the development of modern art in Europe and North America and the impact made by an increasingly globalised art world.
-The book provides a good guide to changing ideas and forms of art that will be unfamiliar to some.
+You'll consider the development of modern art in Europe and North America and the impact made by an increasingly globalised art world on art practice.
 Some artists in this period responded to the commercialisation of society by trying to demarcate art from visual culture, while others immersed themselves in popular imagery.
-Focusing on a series of key points, the book tracks these transformations.
-As well as considering painting and sculpture, it contains material on photography, print culture, architecture, design, installation and video.
+In order to explore these approaches you will look at examples of photography, design and installation art alongside painting and sculpture.